LIBERTY

 a tax does not exist.
 It is plain that where the burden of proof lies may be

 decisive of the outcome.
 Cities Service Oil Co v Dunlap, 308 US 208.
-The burden
+The

-a defendant to prove exclusion from a tax.
+require a defendant to prove exclusion from a tax.

 First Unitarian Church v Los Angeles, 357 US 545.